Alternatives to traditional open posterior spinal fusion surgery

 One of our minimally invasive stabilization procedures, transforaminal lumbar interbody fusion is a safer and effective alternative to traditional open back surgery.^ During the transforaminal lumbar interbody fusion procedure, a damaged disc is removed and implants are inserted to help stabilize the spine.
 This procedure helps to offer relief from back pain caused by spondylolisthesis, degenerative disc disease or a herniated disc.

-Are you a candidate for TLIF?
+Are you a potential candidate for minimally invasive TLIF?